 Most motion detectors are designed to be surface-mounted.
 Bring motion detector wires out of the wall framing onto a nail driven partially into a stud, and wrap the wire around the nail.
 After drywall is installed, the motion sensor can be attached to the stud or drywall with screws and plastic anchors.

-Motion detectors use 22-gauge, 4-conductor wiring.
-As with all alarm system wiring, solid or stranded types are both acceptable.
+Motion detectors typically use 22-gauge, 4-conductor unshielded wiring.
+As with all alarm system wiring, both solid and stranded types are acceptable.